luarocks/luarocks-site/static/md/security_incident_march_2019.md

 In addition to the audit, we're releasing a series of security related updates to give people better control over their account.

+***Note:** If you were previously logged in, all sessions have been invalidated to transition to a new session management system.
+Please log in again.*

 ## Description of issue

 A `generate_key` function was being used to generate a random string of text